refinedev/refine/documentation/docs/core/tutorial.md

 ?
 Package manager:
 ❯ Npm

 ?
-Do you want to using UI Framework?:
+Do you want to use an UI Framework?:
 ❯ No (headless)

 ?
 Data Provider :